 Fear is multifaceted and can make its way into almost every area of our life, if we let it.
 We need to understand how it operates and learn how to recognize it so that we can defeat it.
 It’s devious, its main goal is to separate us from love and trust in God, ourselves and others.

-One of the major areas that fear brings a snare is in the area of relationships, especially through fear of rejection, fear of failure and fear of man.
+One of the major areas that fear brings a snare is in the area of relationships, especially through fear of rejection, fear of poverty, fear of failure and fear of man.
 Fear can train us from our earliest existence to expect and dread rejection, to perform for approval and to be afraid of what others may do to us or think about us.
 It trains us to develop mechanisms of self-protection in order to avoid the pain of these projected realities.
 It creates a false sense of security and prevents us from recognizing the bondage that we’ve been placed under and makes us unable to overcome.